Doñana National Park: Pilgrimage of El Rocío and ecological issues

 The image of the Virgin at the Hermitage of El Rocío dates probably from the 13th century, although the current iconography representing the Virgin as a lady of the royal court was adopted in the late 16th century, according to the fashion of the time.
 The popularity of the cult of the Virgen del Rocío in modern times has raised concerns about the annual pilgrimage's effect on the natural environment of the park.

 The park is used by pilgrims on their way to the Romería de El Rocío.
 As this event attracts a million pilgrims annually, it has a significant negative impact on the park's eco-system.
 The overcrowding of pilgrims around certain dates is evident not only in the village of El Rocío where the shrine is located, but also in places within and outside the park such as the Piara del Acebuchal, the Ajolí Bridge, Boca del Lobo and the Moguer road.
 This has been a publicity windfall for the park, but requires stepped-up park resources for fire prevention and general monitoring, and also has had a significant negative environmental impact (e.g., increased danger of wildfires, off-road SUVs damaging sensitive ground, etc.) denounced by environmentalists.

-Wildfires are a recurrent issue for the park - see Doñana fire in 2017.
+Wildfires are a recurrent issue for the park (see Doñana fire in 2017).

+World Heritage in Danger

+UNESCO reiterated its serious concern over the impact of the irrigation bill on Doñana and gave a fifteen-month ultimatum.
+The concern over illegal wells was not new: in June 2013, UNESCO's World Heritage Committee warned Spanish authorities that if a solution to problems such as illegal wells was not found, conditions could arise "in the near future" for Doñana to be placed on the List of World Heritage in Danger.

 Doñana Biological Station

-Doñana Biological Station (Estación Biológica de Doñana) is a centre dedicated to the study of terrestrial ecology.
-It was created jointly in 1964 by the Spanish government and the World Wildlife Federation to support scientific research on local ecosystems; in the course of this research the status of other national and international ecosystems is also investigated.
-The EBD, as an administrative and scientific management agency under the aegis of the Spanish National Research Council (Consejo Superior de Investigaciones Científicas – CSIC), operates a research centre in Seville, the Doñana Biological Reserve in Almonte, and a Field Station in the Natural Park of Sierras de Cazorla, Segura and Las Villas in the province of Jaén.
-After the World Wildlife Fund was created in 1961, one of its first actions was to acquire 6,794 hectares of the Doñana estate 'Las Nuevas' in 1963, which it then turned over to the CSIC.
+Doñana Biological Station (EBD, Estación Biológica de Doñana) is a centre dedicated to the study of terrestrial ecology.
+It was created jointly in 1964 by the Spanish government and the WWF to support scientific research on local ecosystems; in the course of this research the status of other national and international ecosystems is also investigated.
+The EBD, as an administrative and scientific management agency under the aegis of the CSIC, operates a research centre in Seville, the Doñana Biological Reserve in Almonte, and a Field Station in the Natural Park of Sierras de Cazorla, Segura and Las Villas in the province of Jaén.
+After the WWF was created in 1961, one of its first actions was to acquire 6,794 hectares of the Doñana estate 'Las Nuevas' in 1963, which it then turned over to the CSIC.
 The CSIC declared the area to be a Reserva Biológica (Biological Reserve) and in 1964 built the Estación Biológica de Doñana.
-WWF bought another section of Doñana in 1968 totaling 3,214 hectares and later called the Reserva Biológica de Guadiamar (Guadiamar Biological Reserve).
+WWF bought another section of Doñana in 1968 totalling 3,214 hectares and later called the Reserva Biológica de Guadiamar (Guadiamar Biological Reserve).